afrogri37/Community-assembly-ecoregional-level/README.md

 In the folder **"external_files"** there are:
   * The raw data files in .csv format:
--biol_traits : biological traits data found in freshwaterecology.org
+-biol_traits.csv : biological traits data found in freshwaterecology.org
--ecoreg_centroids : the coordinates of the centroids of each ecoregion calculated in ArcGis -ecoregions : the species occurences matrix (presence-absence) for the 18 ecoregions
+-ecoreg_centroids.csv : the coordinates of the centroids of each ecoregion calculated in ArcGis -Table_S1_ER_occurence_matrix.csv : the species occurences matrix (presence-absence) for the 18 ecoregions

   * Scripts with source functions used in the analyses